stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

 * [From Python to Numpy](http://www.labri.fr/perso/nrougier/from-python-to-numpy/) by Nicolas P. Rougier
 * [SciPy lectures: The NumPy array object](http://www.scipy-lectures.org/intro/numpy/array_object.html)

  At the same time - look back at the meme, at the *What mathematicians think I do* part.
-It's totally fine to start from a magically working code!
+It's totally fine to start from a magically working code, treating neural network layers like LEGO blocks.

 ## Frameworks